classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 By default they consist of three shards, that are automatically managed.

-The only interaction with that database is over its rest service, whose implementation can be found in the `/resteasy` folder.
+The only interaction with that database is over its REST service, whose implementation can be found in the `/resteasy` folder.
 The service itself is, again, hosted in Azure.